zkurtz/stats_rules_for_success/README.md

 DISCLAIMER: This presentation is a collection of minimally-researched claims based on stereotypes developed over the course of a relatively brief statistics career.
 Contradictions and caveats to all of the proposed rules is expected and encouraged.
 This is a discussion piece.

-# Compiling
+# How to compile the presentation slides

-Directions here assume that you are familiar with R and Rstudio (specifically how to knit to pdf) and can install any missing R packages that you encounter.
+Directions here assume that

+- you are familiar with R and Rstudio (specifically how to knit to pdf) and can install any missing R packages that you encounter, and
+- you have already cloned this repo.

 To produce the slide presentation, first run `/images/education.R` to produce `/images/education.pdf`.